 But skip the sips and all that support gets downgraded.
 Even worse, one classic study published in the Journal of Strength and Conditioning Research found that a loss in water of as little as 2 percent of your bodyweight can significantly affect both your strength and endurance.
 That’s not a good thing, especially since you’ll need both for the workouts in this book later on.
 Making a habit of being well hydrated now will mean you’ll have more energy to put into the exercise programs to come—and you can expect to see better results for all your hard work.

 As one of my Today Show assignments, I was given the task of converting my colleague, national investigative correspondent Jeff Rossen, from a diet soda aficionado to a water-drinking machine.
 To say I had my work cut out for me was an understatement, as Rossen lived on diet soda.
 So I started him off with twenty sips of water every morning, and as you might imagine, I was met with the following text every eight minutes: “Going to the bathroom . . .
 AGAIN!!”

 After a week, the texts subsided (thankfully) and the water intake grew from twenty morning sips to a few bottles a day to water all day long.
 Rossen saw firsthand that filling up on water before a meal, before a big night out, before a tempting plate of food, cut his appetite and thus cut calories.
 (He could also tell you the exact location of every bathroom at the Today Show studios with his eyes closed.)
 This simple Change, in combination with a few others we’ll get to in the next few chapters, helped him lose almost fifteen pounds in a month.

-I hope you learned a lot from these great tips to start you on your journey to weight loss and a healthier you.
+I hope you learned a lot from Jenna Wolfe’s on how water helps with weight loss and her great tips to start you on your journey to weight loss and a healthier you.
 What did you think of these tips to kick-start your metabolism and curb hunger with water?
 Which new habits will you adopt to help you drink more water?